whatsaaaa/starting-template-expressjs-nodejs-typescript/README.md

 After that copy the `.env.example` file and rename it to just `.env`.
 In this file add your configuration informations such as database connection information.

-Now you are ready yo setup your application.
+Now you are ready to setup your application.

 ```bash
 yarn run setup